T-Birds Sign Four Players

 The WHL Champion T-Birds start the 2017-18 Western Hockey League regular season against the Tri-City Americans on Saturday, September 23 at 7:05pm at the ShoWare Center.

-T-Birds single game tickets for the 2017-18 home opener that will feature the raising of two championship banners are currently on sale online on the T-Birds website and at the ShoWare Center box office.
+T-Birds single game tickets for the 2017-18 home opener that will feature the raising regular season are currently on sale online on the T-Birds website and at the ShoWare Center box office.

 Season Tickets for the WHL Champion T-Birds 2017-18 season are currently on sale.
 Season tickets can be purchased by calling the T-Birds office at 253-239-7825.